object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

 .. proof:exercise::

-    Implement the following operations on the Polynomial class.
+    Implement the following operations on the :class:`Polynomial` class.

     1. Equality (:meth:`~object.__eq__`).
 Two polynomials compare equal if their coefficients are equal.